DavidKowarsky/worlds-elsewhere.com/pages/about.md

 Worlds Elsewhere is committed to producing at least one show per year with a charitable focus.

 Worlds Elsewhere’s legal startup costs and the bulk of its second year operations were funded by the generosity of contributors to our [Founding Backers](./founding-backers).

+## Work With Us

+If you're interested in joining our talented staff, crew, or performer repertory, please take a look at our [open postings](./work-with-us).